 At this point, they will say everything needs to be labeled, and the axis lines need 20 tick marks, and we need that grid in the background so I can see where every dot lies within the chart so I can identify the actual values for every single one within 10% accuracy.

 Hogwash.
 If everything is important, then nothing is important.

 Label only what MUST be labeled.
 Label the four points on the chart that matter.
 The axes probably just need two tick marks each (0 and the max value), and the axes can probably be in light grey and not bold black like the other labels and you can probably remove the grid lines behind the data.

 In fact, all the labels can be light grey and smaller except that ONE dot that represents that ONE data point that is the entire purpose of this chart.
 (Remember KWYRWTS?
+The first data visualization tip on this list?
 That will help guide what gets labeled and how it will be emphasized visually.)
 Oh, and while we’re at it, let’s kill that key down in the corner and use inline labeling to explain any colors and shapes on the chart.

 Your pre-attentive audience now has fewer things to judge, and is more likely to find the right thing to look at for that precious 1/10th of a second, which will help them stay and look longer and focus where you need them to focus.

 Think of your next project as an opportunity to test your 1/10th of a second design skills.
 And try looking at your own chart quickly.
 Glance at it and try to judge it pre-attentively.
 It’s hard to do, but designing while considering your quick-glance audience as well as your deep-research audience is very effective.
 Because, don’t forget, everyone is the former, while only some are the latter.

 Want to create beautiful data visualizations with the click of a button?
 Start creating charts and graphs within minutes with our easy drag-and-drop software.
 Access dozens of graph tools right now.